A Robust Similarity Estimator: Introduction

 The intrinsic robustness of the similarity estimator to extreme observations and heavy-tailed data makes it a promising tool for correlation estimation in high-frequency data settings.
-A key feature that distinguishes the similarity estimator from existing alternatives is its ability to deliver robust interval estimates for correlations, enabled by the availability of a robust sampling distribution.
-We provide an empirical illustration by constructing robust confidence intervals for daily correlations between several selected stocks from the U.S. stock market during the COVID-19 outbreak.
-In our empirical application, we estimate correlations at moderately low frequencies (ranging from 1 to 10 minutes), which helps mitigate microstructure effects while still providing a sufficient number of intraday observations for accurate estimation.
-Our results are notable in several respects.
-First, despite the intervals are inherently conservative, pronounced correlation dynamics are clearly identified over the sample period.
-Second, the estimated intervals exhibit visible clustering over sequences of several consecutive trading days, indicating estimation stability and suggesting persistent dynamics in the underlying correlation process.
-Finally, the constructed intervals show strong agreement with robust correlation estimates based on the Kendall coefficient, supporting the reliable performance of the similarity estimator in high-frequency data applications.
+A key feature that distinguishes the similarity estimator from existing alternatives is its ability to deliver robust interval estimates for correlations, enabled by the availability of a robust and invariant sampling distribution.
+We provide an empirical illustration by constructing robust confidence intervals for daily correlations of $21$ liquid U.S. stocks from seven sectors over the sixteen-year period between 2005 and 2020.
+The analysis covers more than $800,000$ pairwise daily correlations, each estimated at thirteen sampling frequencies ranging from $2$ seconds to $30$ minutes.
+For moderate frequencies ($\Delta\ge30$ sec), the estimated robust intervals show remarkably strong agreement with robust correlation estimates based on the Kendall coefficient, with the proportion of matches approaching one, supporting the reliable performance of the similarity estimator in high-frequency applications.
+At the same time, the corresponding proportion for traditional realized correlations is substantially lower and decreases steadily as the sampling frequency rises, consistent with the sensitivity of the sample correlation to price jumps and other outliers.

-We note that, in our empirical illustration, the similarity estimator is applied while ignoring several features of intraday data that are inconsistent with the assumptions underlying its theoretical properties.
+We note that, in our empirical analysis, the estimator is applied while ignoring several recognized features of intraday data, such as time-varying volatilities and correlations, which are inconsistent with the assumption of independence of sample observations.
 Accordingly, we leave a careful adaptation of the proposed estimator to high-frequency settings for future research.